facelessuser/coloraide-extras/docs/src/markdown/index.md

 # Introduction

-!!! warning "Experimental"
+/// warning | Experimental
 Plugins provided by ColorAide Extras is essentially an experimental playground.
 Regardless of how polished a given plugin may seem, they should be considered experimental.
+///

 ## Overview